-The Museum BuildingThe Curry Union School still on site was built in 1914 and was used to educate elementary school students until the close of the 1968 spring term.
+The Museum BuildingThe "Curry" Union School still on site was built in 1914 and was used to educate elementary school students until the close of the 1968 spring term.
 The building now houses a museum and features a large collection of early artifacts and is operated by the Twin Falls County Historical Society.

-The grounds also offer a blacksmith shop, pioneer house, and craft house available for viewing when weather permits.
-We have many old pieces of farm equipment in addition to two ice wagons, a steam tractor, 1940 Twin Falls Fire Engine, and numerous other items of interest that may be seen while touring the large metal auxiliary display area.
-THE TWIN FALLS COUNTY HISTORICAL SOCIETY is a 501(c)3 non-profit organization, operating in Twin Falls County Idaho.
+The grounds also offer a blacksmith shop, farm house, and craft house available for viewing when weather permits.
+We have many old pieces of farm equipment in addition to ice wagons, a steam tractor, 1940 Twin Falls Fire Engine, and numerous other items of interest that may be seen while touring the large metal Annex building.
+The Twin Falls County Historical Society is a 501(c)3 non-profit organization, operating in Twin Falls County Idaho.
+Historical Society BoardBoard Officers President: Steve Westphal Vice President: Alex Kunkel Treasurer: Teresa Sept Secretary: Patti Hurley Board Members Gary Kaufman Gary Sipe Jane Anderson Karen (Hirai) Olen Doug Lincoln Staff Ashley Haycock - museum administrator email the museum: [email protected] |

 |